 ProcurementIQ provides a list of vendors offering hand held thermometers

-Colorado-based 180 Innovations is one of the largest private-label medical supplies providers in the United States.
-The company, which imports thermometers and other medical supplies from overseas suppliers before distributing them to American companies for resale.
+CO-based 180 Innovations is one of the largest private-label medical supplies providers in the United States.
+The company imports thermometers and other medical supplies from overseas suppliers before distributing them to American companies for resale.
 180 Innovations normally imports about 250,000 thermometers per month from China, with the lead time estimated at three months.
 In March, the company stated that it faced a constraint on upstream supplies and surging demand for market products.
-Moreover, it expected additional upstream supplies of oral and multipurpose thermometers to become available again in May 2020, whereas non-contact thermometers are not anticipated to be back in stock until June 2020.
-The same conditions apply to its largest competitor, Veridian Healthcare LLC, which sources from the same upstream suppliers.
+Moreover, it expected additional upstream supplies of oral and multipurpose thermometers to become available in May 2020, whereas non-contact thermometers are not anticipated to be back in stock until June 2020.
+However, the company was unwilling to confirm whether this happened.

-Oregon-based sensor technology company Flir is facing skyrocketing demand for its hand held, fixedmounted and non-contact thermometers.
-The company is working with strained upstream suppliers in Malaysia to ensure its supply chain keeps pace with demand.
-However, most thermometer models are still available and the company does not anticipate long-term supply chain issues due to the outbreak.
+OR-based sensor technology company Flir is facing skyrocketing demand for its hand held, fixed, mounted and non-contact thermometers.
+In March, the company stated it was working with strained upstream suppliers in Malaysia to ensure its supply chain keeps pace with demand.
+However, most thermometer models were still available in March and the company did not anticipate long-term supply chain issues due to the outbreak.
 However, the company could not confirm current product availability.

-Texas-based Infrared Cameras is a manufacturer of infrared sensors, cameras and other technologies.
-Infrared Cameras normally produces around 100 infrared thermometer guns per month, but since January 2020, the company’s production capacity has more than tripled to around 350 units per month.
+TX-based Infrared Cameras is a manufacturer of infrared thermometers, thermal cameras and other technologies.
+Infrared Cameras normally produces about 100 infrared thermometer guns per month.
+Since January 2020, however, the company has more than tripled its production capacity to about 350 units per month.
 Due to the company’s reputation for thermometers with one of the slimmest margins of error (0.1-0.2 degrees Celsius), demand for the products is steadily rising.
 Buyers should note that Infrared Cameras is currently prioritizing orders for medical cameras and bulk orders requests for upwards of 1,000 units.
 For HotSpot thermometers, Infrared Cameras requires a minimum order of 30 thermometers.

-Virginia-based medical equipment manufacturer of products such as diagnostic equipment, rehabilitation equipment, chairs, stretchers and other products.
+VA-based Kerma is a medical equipment manufacturer of products such as diagnostic equipment, rehabilitation equipment, chairs, stretchers and other products.
 Kerma offers non-contact and oral and rectal thermometers.
 The company is facing shortages of the upstream supplies required to manufacture its thermometers; the company’s inventory of thermometers is steadily dropping, while buying lead times are extended.
 As a result, the company has decided to prioritize support services and order fulfillment for clients with the highest average sales histories, making it more difficult for new buyers to work with the company.
 Kerma Medical Products is a veteran and minority-owned business.

 Kinsa Health, based in California, offers oral, rectal, axillary and ear thermometers.
 The company specializes in “smart” thermometers that sync the user’s health data to a centralized database for analysis and user-specific recommendations.
-The company sells its products online via Amazon and the company’s website, in addition to in store at CVS and Target, and is in the process of scaling up production to 10,000 units per day to meet growing demand.
-Oral thermometers are available for pre-order, whereas in-ear thermometers are sold out at most retailers.
+The company sells products online and in retail locations such as CVS and Target.
+In March, the company stated it was scaling up production to 10,000 units per day to meet growing demand.
+However, the company could not confirm whether this had taken place.